 Which offers better design flexibility?

-3d printing provides greater design freedom pour complex parts with internal features.
-Injection molding has more constraints but offers excellent surface finishes and consistent quality.
+Impression 3D provides greater design freedom pour complex parts with internal features.
+Moulage par injection has more constraints but offers excellent surface finishes and consistent quality.